cqpancoast/solaria/src/README.md

 * **“Definite”**: This is a key word.
 When working with an embeddable framework, what the components are is not up in the air — only how those components will be implemented.
 * **Implementation compatibility**: A given implementation of some component need not be compatible with all implementations of other components.
   * While implementations of course have the same methods as their respective components, those methods may expect input or produce output that implementations of other components aren’t set up to handle.
-  * There is no framework-based, catch-all way of checking implementation compatibility; that is done as needed by implementations.
+  * There is no framework-based, catch-all way of checking implementation compatibility; that is done as needed by implementations or external process.
 If incompatible frameworks are put together, any consequent exceptions will be thrown mid-session.
 (Or, even scarier, maybe no exceptions will be thrown at all.)
 * **Execution**: An embeddable framework is called such because a set of pre-linked implementations (called a dormant session) on their own cannot run — a session is only begun when an external process runs it.
   * **Linker**: Imps cannot link themselves on their own and require an external process to put them together.
+This is called a *linker*.
   * **Entry point**: Each embeddable framework must have reserved method in one of its components that functions as an entry point to run a session.
+  * **Complete set**: Linking and running a framework does not necessarily require every component to be implemented and linked.
+Depending on the framework, perhaps only a subset of the components need to be implemented and linked, and other implementations are added dynamically, according to the needs of the session.
 * **I/O**: Each session can accept input at any time from one or more sources and send output to one or more destinations.
   * A session never does anything without receiving input, and always produces output as quickly as possible — if some presentational delay is necessary, it is the recipient’s responsibility to manage that.

 Queasy Points:
-- “Framework daemon” is a much cooler (and potentially more apt) name, but I don’t know if what I’m making is actually a daemon because I don’t know very much about computing.
+- “Framework daemon” is a potentially more apt (and certainly much cooler) name, but I don’t know if what I’m making is actually a daemon because I don’t know very much about computing.
 - I’ve left out the “interpretation” section of the data design recipe, but I don’t feel like this needs one, as it isn’t domain-specific data representing some definite information.
 It really is just data.

+---

 And now for the main event.
+I decided to split this into two separate sections: one where I go over the framework without looking at the individual components, and another when I focus on them, as starting with the components is just a bit much, particularly with the examples section.

-Sorry for butchering the design recipe.
+Sorry for butchering the design recipie, by the way.

 ## Design Recipe: Solaria Framework (Component-Agnostic Overview)